andreRBarata/Eel/docs/InterimReport/InterimReport.md

 ### PowerShell

-PowerShell is a shell language with the #TODO
+PowerShell is a shell language with a very large library of functions for automating parts of the operating system.
+While focused on automation it also has some UI features like syntax highlighting and IntelliSense tab completion.
+One very interesting feature of the language is the ability of doing pipes of objects and not just strings which opens a lot of doors with its scripting.

 ``` powershell
 Write-Host Hello World